|Funding Program:||Northern Australia Beef Roads Program

-This package will seal approximately 4 kilometres of the Richmond-Croydon Road to improve productivity, resilience and safety between the Gulf Developmental Road and the Flinders Highway.
-In conjunction with Package one, a total of 15 kilometres of the Road will be progressively sealed.
+This package will seal approximately 4km of the Richmond-Croydon Road to improve productivity, resilience and safety between the Gulf Developmental Road and the Flinders Highway.
+In conjunction with Package one, a total of 15km of the Road will be progressively sealed.

 This project will deliver the following improvements to the cattle supply chain:

 - improved productivity and travel times for cattle transporters by sealing unsealed sections of road to reduce road roughness

 - improved road safety by sealing pavement to current standard, providing adequate width for overtaking and passing of vehicles and improving visibility by reducing dust and flying rock